SymfonyCasts/solid/sfcasts/recommendations.md

 Coming soon...

-Let's go back to blood black fire and.
+Let's go back to blood blackfire and.
 Look at our latest.

 Profile that we just did after making the top query.